HydraMeshnet/developer-portal/api/authority_api.md

 ### Post Witness Request

-Returns a capability link to poll for status of the request.
+Returns a capability link to poll the status of a request.
 Since some verification and checks are done before accepting the request into the queue, we need to rate-limit this endpoint in the future.

 ```http
 POST /requests